inowen/tg_memebot/README.md

-Requires an installation of python3 and the libraries praw and python-telegram-bot to be run (can be installed via pip3).
+<ins>Hosting this bot</ins> requires an installation of python3 and the libraries praw and python-telegram-bot to be run (can be installed via pip3).

 Needs a bot token from telegram and account credentials from reddit to work, those go into telegram.ini and reddit.ini respectively.